MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgCommunicationCallRecordSession.md

         - `[AverageVideoFrameLossPercentage <Single?>]`: Average percentage of video frames lost as displayed to the user.
         - `[AverageVideoFrameRate <Single?>]`: Average frames per second received for a video stream, computed over the duration of the session.
         - `[AverageVideoPacketLossRate <Single?>]`: Average fraction of packets lost, as specified in [RFC 3550][], computed over the duration of the session.
         - `[EndDateTime <DateTime?>]`: UTC time when the stream ended.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+This field is only available for streams that use the SIP protocol.
         - `[IsAudioForwardErrorCorrectionUsed <Boolean?>]`: Indicates whether the forward error correction (FEC) was used at some point during the session.
 The default value is null.
         - `[LowFrameRateRatio <Single?>]`: Fraction of the call where frame rate is less than 7.5 frames per second.
         - `[LowVideoProcessingCapabilityRatio <Single?>]`: Fraction of the call that the client is running less than 70% expected video processing capability.